-With his wife, Camilla, and children, Alexa and Mitchell, Mark came to Tennessee as an Army special operations flight surgeon assigned to the 160th Special Ops Aviation Regiment.
+With his wife, Camilla, and children, Mark came to Tennessee as an Army special operations flight surgeon assigned to the 160th Special Ops Aviation Regiment.
 There he planned and flew on some of the War on Terror’s most covert operations.
 His most memorable mission was the capture of Saddam Hussein, where he interviewed Saddam for six hours the night of his capture.
 During this time, Mark was selected as the Army Aviation Association Flight Surgeon of the year.

 Mark’s military career began as an infantry officer.
 From 1987–1990, he served as a rifle platoon leader, scout platoon leader, and battalion personnel officer in the 194th Separate Armor Brigade, and from 1990–1992 as a supply officer and an airborne rifle company commander in the famed 82nd Airborne Division.
 His military awards include the Bronze Star, The Air Medal, The Air Medal with “V” device for valor under heavy enemy fire, and numerous other medals for service.